MangoPieface/mac-next-demo/README.md

 # Demo of NextJS rendering options

-Shows how static, server rendered, and incremental rendered pages work - alongside some dynamic routes
+Shows how static, server rendered, and incremental rendered pages work - alongside some dynamic routes.